cfreeman29/atlas-archive/docs/item_parser_info.md

 ## Common Issues to Watch For

 1. **Item Block Detection**
-   - Always starts with "Item Class:"
+   - Usually starts with "Item Class:"
+   - Some items (like gems) may start with "Rarity:" instead
+   - Need to handle both cases and assign appropriate default class
    - Ensure proper block separation

 2. **Name Processing**